CT CAROTID ANGIO

 FAQs

-Is CT Carotid Angiography safe?
+Is the CT Carotid Angio painful?

-How long does the test take?
+How long does the procedure take?

-When can I expect the results?
+When will I get my results?

 Loading...